-The annual conference shall administer all affairs pertaining to local churches, organizations, and agencies within its established boundaries, except those local churches and preaching appointments which are under the direction of the Church Services Commission.
+A conference shall administer all affairs pertaining to local churches, organizations, and agencies within its established boundaries, except those local churches and preaching appointments which are under the direction of the denominational Church Services or Missions commissions.

-The members of the annual conference are the bishop, elders, and licentiates who have been duly received by the conference, and the lay delegates and laypersons elected to the conference council of administration.
+- 1. The members of a conference are the bishop (unless prohibited by law), elders, and licentiates who have been duly received by the conference, and the lay delegates and laypersons elected to the conference council of administration.
 Each local church shall be entitled to at least one lay delegate.
 Furthermore, each conference has the right to determine a proportionate basis of lay representation to its own annual conference.
-The laypersons thus chosen shall have all rights and privileges of ministers in the annual conference except on decisions otherwise restricted by Discipline.
+The laypersons thus chosen shall have all rights and privileges of ministers in the annual conference except on decisions otherwise restricted by Discipline. - 2.
+The members of the United States national conference are those persons from the United States annual conferences elected as representatives to the General Conference.
+The Bishop and any directors elected by the General Conference with membership in a United States national conference shall also be members of the United States national conference.